MattArnold/gaia-vora/index.md

 *Example: Amy has a CarniVore, a HerbiVore, and a Plant on a stack of Snow/Grass/Sand/Stone/Water.
 Those five layers mean each Life-form is worth five points, for a total of fifteen points.*

 ## Q&amp;A:

+Q: Why are there multiple colors of Land Tiles?
+Do they work differently?

+A: You may not create a stack with duplicates of the same Tile color.
+Different colors exist only to limit the maximum height of a stack.
+Colors do not differ in any other way.

+Q: Do Life-Forms eat only if the Planet's rotation lands them under the Moon by exact count?

+A: Not only then.
+They also eat on each rotation step, as they **pass under** the Moon.
+Landing under the Moon by exact count is not required.

 Q: Are the players gods?
 Or aliens?